kcrary/istari/docs/rewriting.md

 Alternatively, `--> Nat.plus_assoc` works without explicit arguments.
 That is because it does not respect beta-equivalence, so each evar's binding is uniquely determined.

+### Delayed typechecking

+Note that rewriting takes place before typechecking.
+This can affect what hits the rewriter finds.
+For example, consider the lemma:

+    min_eq_l : forall (m n : nat) . m <= n -> min m n = m : nat

+Suppose `H : (x <= y)` and one rewrites using `-> min_eq_l _ _ H`.
+Istari generates evars to fill in the underscores, say `E1` and `E2`.
+Since typechecking has not taken place yet when the rewriter runs, those evars have not yet unified with `x` and `y`.
+Thus, the rewriter looks for terms it can unify with `min E1 E2`, not with `min x y`.
+The former could easily hit more often than the latter.

+The user can account for this behavior by choosing an appropriate hit number, or by rewriting using `-> min_eq_l x y H`.

+(This behavior is intended because the user always has the option to deal with typechecking subgoals manually, using `rewriteRaw` for example.
+It would be confusing if the rewriter behaved differently when doing so.)